KrisK1978/Bonnie-Alba-Motorcycle-Tours-Milestone1-UCFD/TESTING.md

     a)	**Paragraphs**

         -	Developer Tools used to check the responsiveness of the text and font-size changing on different type of devices (Android phone, iPhone, iPad)

+**5.3 Tours Guide**

+Testing steps:

+    a)	**Paragraph**

+        -	Developer Tools used to check the responsiveness of the website on different type of devices (Android phone, iPhone, iPad)

+        -	Clicked on the maps to check if they can be enlarged and opened in a separate window